Museu d'Història de Barcelona

 Enter through Casa Padellàs , just south of Plaça del Rei.
 Casa Padellàs was built for a 16th-century noble family in Carrer dels Mercaders and moved here, stone by stone, in the 1930s.
 It has a courtyard typical of Barcelona’s late-Gothic and baroque mansions, with a graceful external staircase up to the 1st floor.
 Today it leads to a restored Roman tower and a section of Roman wall (whose exterior faces Plaça Ramon de Berenguer el Gran), as well as a section of the house set aside for temporary exhibitions.

 Below ground is a remarkable walk through about 4 sq km of excavated Roman and Visigothic Barcelona.
 After the display on the typical Roman domus (villa), you reach a public laundry (outside in the street were containers for people to urinate into, as the urine was used as disinfectant).
 You pass more laundries and dyeing shops, a 6th-century public cold-water bath and more dye shops.
-As you hit the Cardo Minor (a main street), you turn right then left and reach various shops dedicated to the making of garum.
+As you hit the Cardo Minor (a main street), you turn right then left and reach various shops dedicated to the making of garum .
 This paste, a fave food across the Roman Empire, was made of mashed-up fish intestines, eggs and blood.
 Occasionally prawns, cockles and herbs were added to create other flavours.
 Further on are fish-preserve stores.
-Fish were sliced up (and all innards removed for making garum) and laid in alternate layers with salt to preserve, sitting in troughs for about three weeks before being ready for sale and export.
+Fish were sliced up (and all innards removed for making garum ), laid in alternate layers using salt for preservation, and sat in troughs for about three weeks before being ready for sale and export.

 You eventually emerge at a hall and ticket office set up on the north side of Plaça del Rei.
 To your right is the Saló del Tinell , the banqueting hall of the royal palace and a fine example of Catalan Gothic (built 1359–70).
 Its broad arches and bare walls give a sense of solemnity that would have made an appropriate setting for Fernando and Isabel to hear Columbus’ first reports of the New World.
 The hall is sometimes used for temporary exhibitions, which may cost extra and mean that your peaceful contemplation of its architectural majesty is somewhat obstructed.